IVF Add-Ons: Which Ones Are Worth Paying For?

 PGT-A (preimplantation genetic testing)

 Cost: £2,000–£3,500.
-HFEA rating: amber.
+HFEA rating: red for improving live birth rates, green for reducing miscarriage risk.
 PGT-A screens embryos for chromosomal abnormalities before transfer.
 The theory is sound — transferring a chromosomally normal embryo should reduce miscarriage risk and improve implantation.
-In practice, the evidence is mixed.
-Several large trials have shown no improvement in live birth rates per cycle started, partly because the biopsy process can damage embryos and the test isn't 100% accurate.
+In practice, the HFEA rates it red for birth rates because it often reduces the number of embryos available for transfer and may lengthen time to conception.
+However, it does have a green rating for lowering miscarriage risk.
+Several large trials have shown no improvement in live birth rates per cycle started.

 Where it may help: patients over 37 with multiple embryos, where selecting the most viable one matters.
 Where it probably doesn't help: younger patients with few embryos, where you'd transfer them all anyway.